MastarCheeze/study-notes/physics/answer-bank.md

 ### Advantages of using digital signals instead of analogue

+-   Higher transmission rate
+-   Longer transmission distance
+    -   Signals can be regenerated accurately
     -   Less noise
--   Faster transmission
--   Longer distance of transmission
-    -   Signals can be regenerated accurately

 ### What is renewable